 Is there a trailer for The Bad Batch?

 Yes!
 In December 2020, IGN debuted a trailer for The Bad Batch.
-Notable Star Wars characters who appear in this trailer (other than the Bad Batch themselves) are Grand Moff Tarkin and Fennec Shand of The Mandalorian fame.
+Notable Star Wars characters in this trailer (other than the Bad Batch themselves) are Grand Moff Tarkin and Fennec Shand of The Mandalorian fame.

 What is the plot of The Bad Batch?

+The Bad Batch focuses on Clone Force 99, AKA "The Bad Batch," formally introduced in The Clone Wars Season 7, although the concept was much older.
 These Clones are "accidents" created by the cloners on Kamino, resulting in subjects who look and act differently than the "normal" Clones.
-Because the Bad Batch is seen operating independently, there's a strong implication that they were immune to Order 66.
+Because the Bad Batch is seen operating independently, they were immune to Order 66.

 Who is in The Bad Batch cast?

-Star Wars: The Bad Batch will hit Disney+ on May 4, 2021.
+Star Wars: The Bad Batch is currently streaming on Disney+.